Grandiose Narcissism: How To Spot And Handle It?

 Grandiose narcissists are a special kind of narcissist.
 They waste no time declaring that they are flawless and better than you in every aspect.

-The problem is, these people don’t know how to feel good about themselves without being at the epicenter of attention.
+The problem is, these people don’t know how to feel good about themselves without being the epicenter of attention.

 Narcissism in an exaggerated amount is unhealthy and may have links to other mental health issues, and this is especially true with grandiose narcissism.